The best of British wayfinding 2018

 - Maynard will discuss the development of the temporary and permanent wayfinding systems for London Bridge Station.

-- Placemarque will tell us about their innovative design for Ireland’s Ancient East orientation and wayfinding project.
+- Placemarque will tell us about their innovative design for the Ireland Ancient East wayfinding project.

 About this event